harsh1139/Task-Management-App/README.md

-# notezy
+# Taskzy

-A simple note taking app using Django
+A simple task managing app using Django